sptrakesh/mongo-service/README.md

 is used to enforce maximum idle time policy on the underlying *connection*.

 ### Sample Client
-A sample coroutine based async client with connection pool implementation is available under the [client](test/client) directory.
+A sample async client using coroutines with connection pool implementation is available under the [client](test/client) directory.

 ### Performance Test